 "Albatross Soup" combines colorful animation and clever editing to take viewers on a condensed acid trip through a popular lateral thinking exercise.
 Instead of listening to me ramble on, watch it yourself.
 It's only 7 minutes!

-Interview with Winnie Cheung:
+Interview with Winnie Cheung

-WiR: How did you first hear about this lateral thinking puzzle?
+Woman in Revolt: How did you first hear about this lateral thinking puzzle?
 I had no idea what it was until I saw your film.

 WiR: The whole thing feels like a good metaphor for the artistic process and the benefits of self-imposed limitations.
 You have the bones for the story and know the way it needs to end but the how and the way is up for debate.
 Does that make sense?
 I'm running on fumes today.

 What I've learned over time is that a good story is either a) one you've never heard before or b) one you've heard many times but in a different way.
-People who have played Albatross are excited to see how it unfolds and those who haven't kind of guess along with the participants in the film.
+People who have played Albatross are excited to see how it unfolds and those who haven't can guess along with the participants in the film.
 It was a test of giving myself a limitation and seeing how far I could go with it.

 WiR: Even if you know the answer to the riddle, you can't possibly imagine the weird and beautiful animation that accompanies it in your film.